sswietoniowski/learning-html-css-javascript/README.md

 # Learning HTML & CSS & JavaScript

-This repository contains numerous examples helping to grasp concepts related to: HTML, CSS, JavaScript and other technologies.
+This repository contains numerous examples that help to grasp concepts related to HTML, CSS, JavaScript, and other web technologies.

 ## Repository Contents